Illinois Compiled Statutes

-Every patient and his family member or legal guardian who makes a complaint
+Every patient and his or her family member or legal guardian who makes a complaint

-shall receive a timely response from the provider which substantively addresses
+shall receive a timely response from the provider that substantively addresses

 the complaint.
-The provider shall inform the patient and his family or legal
+The provider shall inform the patient and the patient's family or legal

 guardian about other sources of assistance if the provider has not resolved the

-complaint to the satisfaction of the patient or his family or legal guardian.
+complaint to the satisfaction of the patient or the patient's family or legal guardian.

-(y) A resident may refuse to perform labor at a program unless such labor
+(y) A patient may refuse to perform labor at a program unless such labor

-is a part of his individual treatment program as documented in his clinical
+is a part of the patient's individual treatment plan as documented in the patient's clinical

-(z) A person who is in need of treatment may apply for voluntary admission
+(z) A person who is in need of services may apply for voluntary admission

 regulations promulgated by the Department.
-If a person is refused admission to
+If a person is refused admission, then staff, subject to rules

-promulgated by the Department, shall refer the person to another treatment or
+promulgated by the Department, shall refer the person to another facility or to other appropriate services.

 (aa) No patient shall be denied services based solely on HIV status.